atunanggara/blog/_posts/2020-03-25-First-Post.md

 ## Setting up

 In terms of [setting up fastpages](https://github.com/fastai/fastpages#setup-instructions), it is pretty self-explanatory.
-I am thankful to [Abdul Majed](https://twitter.com/1littlecoder) for his nice [walk-through video](https://youtu.be/L0boq3zqazI) that helped reassure me that I am in the right path.
+I am thankful to [Abdul Majed](https://twitter.com/1littlecoder) for his nice [walk-through video](https://youtu.be/L0boq3zqazI) that helped reassure me that I am on the right track.

 Yet, I find myself stumbling through what would be the next step for me once I have the blog template up and running.
 So, here is my attempt to share with you what I have done to customize this blog.